viniciusgerevini/shromp/docs/en/3-examples/001-index-redirect.md

 That's how you do it!
 Of course, if you are using Shromp's default theme, it's already configured like that, but it's good to know how the magic happens.

+## Why so many redirects?

+If you paid attention to the HTML code, you might have noticed that I defined the refresh tag, a redirect using javascript's `window.location.href`, and also added a link to the body.
+Why so many different ways?

+From my tests, the meta tag does work, but it's slow sometimes, showing the page for a split second before redirecting it.
+The JavaScript method works instantly, so it's better to use it instead.

+The reason I kept both was for "good practice".
+In the unlikely scenario javascript is disabled in the browser, the redirect still works.
+The link works as a fallback in the case the redirect doesn't happen at all.

+It is a bit overkill, but it's so simple that doesn't hurt having everything covered.